dainantonio/Investigating-a-Netflix-Dataset/README.md

 * Matplotlib
 * csv

-### It installed Anaconda, which comes with all of the necessary packages, as well as IPython notebook.

 ## Why this Project?
 > In this project, I went through the data analysis process and saw how everything fit together.
 I also used the Python libraries NumPy, pandas, and Matplotlib, which made writing data analysis code in Python a lot easier!